RedHatGov/oc-mirror-hackathon/docs/lab_setup.md

 * Cluster Name: ocp
 * Pull Secret: {"auths": {"bastion.sandbox213.opentlc.com:8443": {"auth": "aW5pdDpLMmN1MTlBNExQWW9wcmg4bDd6Vk9OMHQzNjVqd1dmQw=="}}}

-### The content is mirrored and your install config is preped
+## The content is mirrored and your install config is preped, lets deploy your cluster

 Lets add the mirrors to your install and deploy your cluster.
 Review your oc-mirror-to-registry output.
 You should see